jonnor/embeddedml/projects/dollar_tinyml/content/audio_streaming.md

 It consists of a 10 cent analog MEMS microphone, a 10 cent operational amplifier, and internal ADC of the Puya PY32.
 Now we need to verify that this audio input works, and has sufficient quality.

-Need to know that we have a reasonable fidelity.
-Important to be able to record data from device to build and validate ML models.
+Our goal is to be able to capture speech, music and general sounds well enough to do practical ML tasks.
-FIXME: distribution shift
+That the audio sounds good to the human ear is not important.

+For Machine Learning it is critical to have (at least some) data from the device we deploy on.
+This is because the particular characteristics of the device, such as the frequency response and noise of the microphone/audio subsystem, influence the data in a considerable way.
+We as humans are great at ignoring inconsequential differences, but this property does not come automatically in ML systems.
+Failing to account for this can lead to an ML model that works well in training and evaluation, but performs much worse in practice when deployed.

-The preferred way to record audio from on a modern microcontroller system would be to implement audio over USB using the Audio Device Class. https://www.usb.org/document-library/usb-audio-devices-release-40-and-adopters-agreement This ensures plug & play with all operating systems, without needing any drivers.
+The preferred way to record audio from on a microcontroller system would be to implement audio over USB using the Audio Device Class, and record on a PC (or embedded device like RPi). https://www.usb.org/document-library/usb-audio-devices-release-40-and-adopters-agreement This ensures plug & play with all operating systems, without needing any drivers.